Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing: Ablation Study

 \subsubsection{Comparison with Self-Supervised Methods}

 Due to the difference between the natural and face/fingerprint images, directly adopting existing self-supervised methods for PAD is not a proper choice.
-To our best knowledge, this is the first time to employ a specific self-supervised method for PAD.
-To validate the effectiveness of the proposed method, we compare IF-OM with the existing self-supervised methods.
-As the results listed in Table \ref{tab:SSL}, the proposed method outperforms existing methods significantly.
-In terms of face, when trained from scratch, our method can achieve an EER of 31.28\%, exceeding other self-supervised methods by around 4$\sim$10 \% absolutely.
+Hence, we proposed a self-supervised learning-based method: DF-DM.
+The pipeline of self-supervised learning contains two training steps: self-supervised pretext task training and supervised downstream task training.
+In this paper, DF-DM is self-supervised pretext tasks, and the PAD classification is the downstream task.
+In the pretext tasks, we do not use any PAD labels, and the pseudo labels we use are automatically generated from the images themselves.
+We only use PAD labels in downstream tasks.
+To validate the effectiveness of the proposed method, we compare DF-DM with the existing self-supervised methods.
+As the results listed in Table. \ref{tab:SSL}, the proposed method outperforms existing methods significantly. ``Ours: DF-DM" and ``Ours: DF-DM(ImageNet)" are training in self-supervised learning manner. ``Ours: DF-DM" denotes that in the pretext task training step (DF-DM), the network parameters are trained from scratch.
+But for ``Ours: DF-DM (ImageNet)", the network parameters are pre-train from ImageNet. ``Pre-Trained from ImageNet" is training in a supervised learning manner, so it does not contain the DF-DM training step.
+And in the supervised learning step (PAD classification), the network parameters are pre-train from ImageNet.
+In terms of face, when trained from scratch, our method can achieve an EER of 31.28\%, exceeding other self-supervised methods by around 4~10\% absolutely.
 Meanwhile, the proposed method can further improve the performance of the model pre-trained from ImageNet.
-Typically, in the case of fingerprint, IF-OM reaches 90.96\% TDR when FDR=1.0\%, which outperforms the initialization from ImageNet in a large margin, i.e. 90.96\% vs. 73.92\%.
-Note that the data scale of PAD is limited, hence, contrastive learning can not reach to competitive results and may lead model to learn useful features for identification but useless for PAD.
+Typically, in the case of fingerprint, DF-DM reaches 90.96\% TDR when FDR=1.0\%, which outperforms the initialization from ImageNet by a large margin, i.e., 90.96\% vs. 73.92\%.
+Note that the data scale of PAD is limited; hence, directly using MoCo cannot reach competitive results and may lead the model to learn useful features for identification, but it is useless for PAD.